Libensemble/libensemble/docs/tutorials/cwp_calib_tutorial.rst

 new Thetas, such that by performing ``sim_f`` evaluations at these new Thetas the model gains information about how the model function behaves and if certain Thetas are more likely to be sampled from the posterior or not.
-Intuitively, the model generates Thetas at parameters where there is a lack of information, e.g. where predictive variance is high.
+Intuitively, the model generates Thetas at parameters where there is a lack of information, e.g. where predictive variance is high:
-Each Theta is evaluated via the ``sim_f`` at each of the points, until some error threshold is reached:

 .. math::